 Assists in the preparation and control of the department's budget and the maintenance of detailed operating costs and analyses of each division.

-Prepares and verifies bi-weekly payroll; reviews special assignment pay; performs payroll field audits to ensure compliance with internal controls; prepares calculations for litigation.
+Prepares and verifies bi-weekly payroll; reviews special assignment pay and workers' compensation calculations; performs payroll field audits to ensure compliance with internal controls; prepares calculations for litigation.

-Prepares and authorizes payments dispersing operating funds; prepares monthly equipment use charges; prepares and verifies partial payments for construction projects; develops, prepares and supervises the execution of the Equipment Replacement Program.
+Prepares and authorizes payments dispersing operating funds; prepares monthly equipment use charges; prepares and verifies partial payments for construction projects and retainage; develops, prepares, and supervises the execution of the Equipment Replacement Program.

 Prepares financial reports regarding the landfill; audits landfill tickets for accuracy; analyzes and reconciles landfill accounts.

 Performs complex financial analyses, including budget projections and forecasting, used by upper-level management in its decision-making process.

 Serves on various committees regarding policies developed for the City-Parish and departments performing public works functions.

 Prepares personnel requisitions and ensures allotment tracking for all public works related departments.